 It is a good idea to have some ready responses for the times when you see familiar faces.
 If you have time, you can stop and chat.
-Otherwise, let the other person know you don't have time to talk, but it is nice to see her.
+Otherwise, let the other person know you don't have time to talk, but it is nice to see them.
 If you'd like to chat later, offer your phone number and encourage the person to call you later.

 Here are some easy ways to respond to a greeting: